Interview AI

-Our client aims to reshape the recruitment process with their AI tool.
-Their AI-powered interview tool aims to simplify candidate screening, interview screening, and talent identification for organizations.
+AI-powered interview tool aims to simplify candidate & interview screening and talent identification for organizations.

 For this project, I partnered with 2 UX designers to transform our client’s company website to a more intuitive user-friendly site to contribute to conversion rates and user engagement.